Dightful/Coding-Challenges/README.md

 # Coding-Challenges

-A Selection of edabit challenges completing, varying from python to C#
+A Selection of very hard edabit challenges completing, varying from python to C#

 C#: